joakim/kay/README.md

         print "{name} thinks: $thought"
     }

-    -- a receptor without any arguments
+    -- a receptor with a unary message
     (move) => {
         print '*moves*'